 |VO||2||Modern Aspects of Magnetism||Back, C.||

 In the thematically structured lecture the learning content is presented.
 With cross references between different topics the universal concepts in physics are shown.
 In scientific discussions the students are involved to stimulate their analytic-physics intellectual power.

 J. Stöhr & H.C.
 Siegmann: Magnetism: From Fundamentals to Nanoscale Dynamics, Springer, (2018)

 Description of exams and course work

 There will be an oral exam of 25 minutes duration.
 Therein the achievement of the competencies given in section learning outcome is tested exemplarily at least to the given cognition level using comprehension questions and sample calculations.

 For example an assignment in the exam might be:

-- Origin of the spin reorientation transition in ultra thin films
+- What is the origin of the spin reorientation transition in ultra thin films?

 The exam may be repeated at the end of the semester.